Mohansai-M/calendar-app/README.md

 - Proper day-of-week headers

+**Implementation Notes**
-Functional React components with hooks were used for state and memoization.
+- Functional React components with hooks were used for state and memoization.

-useCalendar hook calculates the calendar grid efficiently.
+- useCalendar hook calculates the calendar grid efficiently.

-CSS modules handle styling, keeping layout clean and responsive.
+- CSS modules handle styling, keeping layout clean and responsive.

-Focused on separating concerns: CalendarHeader, CalendarInput, and Calendar grid are independent components.
+- Focused on separating concerns: CalendarHeader, CalendarInput, and Calendar grid are independent components.